The reduction command #

 Instances For

-Run reduction tactic and return both the right-hand term (q
+Run reduction tactic and return both the right-hand term (q) and the reduction proof, of

-type Reduction p q
+type Reduction p q.

 Equations